silevitas/Brightcove-MP4-Link/README.md

 # Generate MP4 links via the Brightcove Playback API!

-Requires Flask, Python 3, some modules listed in the file.
+Requires Python 3, Flask, Pyyaml, and some modules listed in the file.

 ## Configuration
 Create a "config.yml" file (use the sampleConfig.yml file as a template) to set a default account ID and policy key for when they're not passed.